JoaoVLima/resume-markdown/templates/github-style/index.md

 *2021 - 2021* | [Joãomed](http://joaomed.com.br)

 At Joãomed, I played a crucial role in the IT department, responsible for **planning**, **organization** and **meetings with third parties** for IT solutions.
-After approval in a meeting with the directors, I developed a **Python-based anti-spam system** to combat the spam attacks the company was facing, subsequently being praised and recognized by everyone in the company.
+After approval in a meeting with the directors, I developed a **Python-based anti-spam system** to combat the spam attacks the company was facing.

 ## Academic Experience